 This solution addresses the KI "Key Issue #9: Enhancement of NWDAF with finer granularity of location information".

 Editor's note: This paper is only focused on NWDAF enhancement.
 For LCS related part coordination with eLCS_ph3 is needed and eNA_ph3 will start work only if eLCS_ph3 makes progress with stable outcome.
+In eLCS_ph3 KI#4 interim conclusion relying on the present solution proposal have been agreed: NWDAF provides new analytics for Location Estimation Accuracy (e.g. horizontal or vertical accuracy, indoor/outdoor indication).
+LMF as a consumer of such analytics uses Location Estimation Accuracy analytics to determine Position Method in the area where a UE is located.

 TS 23.273 [13] defines LCS QoS to have the following attributes: (1) Location Accuracy, (2) Response time and (3) QoS Class.
 Among these, the QoS Class attribute gives the requirement on the other attributes like accuracy or response time.
 It could take as values Best Effort, Multiple QoS Class or Assured.
 While the Best Effort class is the least stringent one, the other two require the LMF to determine how accurate its location estimate is.